RushiModi/Banking-Management-System/README.md

   +-----------+--------------+------+-----+---------+----------------+
   9 rows in set (0.03 sec)

-B.Here is the strcure of second table which is Transaction Table
+B.Here is the strcure of second table which is Transaction Table:

   mysql> desc transaction;
   +--------+----------+------+-----+---------+----------------+